 Through a careful analysis of the attitudes of leading factions in the party's formation northern Whigs, former Democrats, and political abolitionists Foner is able to show what each contributed to Republican ideology.
 Only entrepreneurs and farmers were actually "free men" in the sense used in the ideology of the period.

-Now with a new introduction, eric foner puts his argument into the context of contemporary scholarship, reassessing the concept of free labor in the light of the last twenty-five years of writing on such issues as work, economic change, gender, and political thought.
+Free Soil, Free Labor, Free Men: The Ideology of the Republican Party before the Civil War #ad - Now with a new introduction, eric foner puts his argument into the context of contemporary scholarship, reassessing the concept of free labor in the light of the last twenty-five years of writing on such issues as work, economic change, gender, and political thought.
 A significant reevaluation of the causes of the civil war, Foner's study looks beyond the North's opposition to slavery and its emphasis upon preserving the Union to determine the broader grounds of its willingness to undertake a war against the South in 1861.